KadekM/orientdb-scala-stream/README.md

           .runFold(...)
 ```
 This will start the query on database, and results will be aggregated as database provides them.
 They will be pushed downstream accordingly to reactive-streams specification (based on demand...).
 Cancelling subscription will not stop db from finishing query, but elements will no longer be buffered.

+_TO BE ADDED: strategy to handle overflowing (dropping head, tail, etc...)_

 ## Loader